sjfke/nonbleedingedge/cheatsheets/powershell.rst

    PS> get-disk                                    # disk serial number, state etc.
    PS> get-volume                                  # volumes on your disk.

+Some references which may help at the beginning.

 * `PowerShell for Experienced Bash users <https://github.com/PowerShell/PowerShell/tree/master/docs/learning-powershell#map-book-for-experienced-bash-users>`_
 * `10 basic PowerShell commands that every Windows 10 user should know <https://www.thewindowsclub.com/basic-powershell-commands-windows>`_